florianthom/SemtanticSearch-SearchEngine/README.md

-# WepApp-SemanticSearch
+# SemtanticSearch-SearchEngine

-Simple web-interface to get search-results
+This Project aims to build an intelligent seach-engine.